tanaylakhani/firecrawl/README.md

 end
 ```

-In this basic example we have globally set the +Firecrawl.api_key+ from the environment and then
+In this basic example we have globally set the `Firecrawl.api_key` from the environment and then
-used the +Firecrawl.scrape+ convenience method to make a request to the Firecrawl API to scrape
+used the `Firecrawl.scrape` convenience method to make a request to the Firecrawl API to scrape
 the `https://example.com` page and return markdown ( markdown and the main content of the page
 are actually returned by default so we could have ommitted the options entirelly ).

-The +Firecrawl.scrape+ method instantiates a +Firecrawl::ScrapeRequest+ instance and then calls
+The `Firecrawl.scrape` method instantiates a `Firecrawl::ScrapeRequest` instance and then calls
-it's +scrape+ method.
+it's `scrape` method.
 The following is the equivalent code which makes explict use of the
-+Firecrawl::ScrapeRequest+ class.
+`Firecrawl::ScrapeRequest` class.

 ```ruby
 request = Firecrawl::ScrapeRequest.new( api_key: ENV[ 'FIRECRAWL_API_KEY' ] )